-It took lots of number crunching to find out if Callaway’s Mavrik driver actually controlled side and backspin differences better as Callaway promise (which makes the driver more accurate even though MOI drops), so we naturally wanted to see if the Mavrik fairway performed in the same way.
+It took lots of number crunching to find out if the Callaway Mavrik driver actually controlled side and backspin differences better as Callaway promise (which makes the driver more accurate even though MOI drops), so we naturally wanted to see if the Callaway Mavrik fairway wood performed in the same way.

 And, to our amazement, it did.
-By a single yard Mavrik was second best at protecting carry (12 yards to the Cobra SZ Tour’s 11) and it was just 172rpm (which is nothing) from being among our top-three fairways for side and backspin drop-off, too.
+By a single yard the Callaway Mavrik was the second best fairway wood when it came to protecting carry distance (12 yards to the Cobra SZ Tour’s 11) and it was just 172rpm of spin (which is nothing) from being among our top-three fairway woods for side and backspin drop-off, too.

 Lofts: Rocket 3 (14°) / 3 (15°) / 5 (18°) / 7 (21°) / 9 (24°)